 FIVE ELEMENT SHIATSU

-Shiatsu is a Japanese form of bodywork with it’s roots in Traditional Chinese Medicine and Five Element philosophy.
+Shiatsu is a Japanese form of bodywork therapy with its roots in Traditional Chinese Medicine and Five Element philosophy.
+It works on four levels of the body: the muscles and tendons, the internal organs, the emotional landscape, and spiritual integration.
+Shiatsu has the same range of benefits as Acupuncture, but is achieved entirely through touch.
 The word “shiatsu” translates literally to mean “finger pressure,” but we use palms, elbows, fingers, knees, forearms and more.
 Shiatsu aligns, and balances energy throughout the body by moving qi (life force energy) along meridians.
 The practitioner follows the meridians and uses pressure points to bring one into a state of freedom and balance.
 In TCM, harmony of Qi within the human body is considered essential to health and is the aim of Shiatsu.
 A treatment is a full body, personalized and individualized experience; it directly responds to what is going on physically, emotionally, and spiritually for the person in that moment.

 The Asian tradition describes the world in terms of energy.
 Shiatsu creates harmony of our inner energies with that of the universe.
 To stay healthy a person must continually adapt to the changes going on within and outside the body.
 If these adaptations do not take place, illness or disharmony can manifest.
 Five Element Shiatsu uses targeted touch along specific elemental pathways to realign energetic pathways associated with those element's functions thus restoring balance at a deep physical, emotional, and spiritual level.

 - Client's lay fully dressed on a futon with supportive cushioning to promote relaxation and deep restoration.

 - Sessions are 1.5 - 2 hours, starting with a check in.